kampersanda/frechet_simsearch/README.md

 An example to analyze tSTAT on `PortoTaxi` using Fréchet range 7000 is as follows.

-The LSH performance (using other default parameters) can be analyzed in the following commands:
+The LSH performance (using default parameters) can be analyzed in the following commands:

 ```shell
 $ ./bin/make_range_groundtruth -b PortoTaxi_base.mpk -q PortoTaxi_query.mpk -r 7000
 $ ./bin/analyze_array_score -b PortoTaxi_base.mpk -q PortoTaxi_query.mpk -r 7000
 ```

-The search performance (using other default parameters) can be analyzed in the following commands:
+The search performance (using default parameters) can be analyzed in the following commands:

 ```shell
 $ ./bin/analyze_mtrie_perf -b PortoTaxi_base.mpk -q PortoTaxi_query.mpk -r 7000